eclipse-sumo/sumo/docs/web/docs/Downloads.md

 ```
 pip install -i https://test.pypi.org/simple/ eclipse-sumo
 ```
-Although this is a python package, it contains all compiled SUMO binaries and should be fully functional for Windows and recent Linux.
+Although this is a python package, it contains all compiled SUMO binaries and should be fully functional (see the requirements in [the section above](#python_packages_virtual_environments)).

 The Linux [repositories](#repositories) at the open build service contain a nightly build as well.
 This is unfortunately not the case for the Debian, Ubuntu and Arch versions.